raacampbell/airdilutionolfactometer/README.md

 The design I used had 8 vials plus a clean air control vial.

 I'm afraid the notes in this repository are very disorganised, but at least they are now finally on-line.
-If you have questions, please file an issue (so other's can benefit) and I'll answer them.
+If you have questions, please file an issue (so others can benefit).
 I can potentially upload more information if time permits.
 If you decide to build a similar device, I highly recommend you purchase a PID (see below).
-It's expensive, but you won't know what the olfactometer is really doing unless you measure it with a PID.
+It's expensive, but you won't know what the olfactometer is really doing unless you measure its output with a PID.

 <img src="https://github.com/raacampbell/airdilutionolfactometer/blob/master/photos/ADO_top.jpg">
 <img src="https://github.com/raacampbell/airdilutionolfactometer/blob/master/photos/ADO_side.jpg">